KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 $ ls ../*.deb
 ```

 It suffices to install the newly created Debian kernel package.
 It includes an initial RAM disk which is able to decrypt the luks encrypted partitions and places everything on the `/boot` partition for `grub2` to find.
 The precise version of the kernel depends on the update status of your Kali 2021.4 at the time when you last upgraded and unpacked the sources.
-The above `ls ../*.deb` command shows the full names of the produced Debian packages.
+The above `ls ../*.deb` command shows the full names of the produced Debian packages:

 ```console
 $ sudo dpkg -i ~/src/linux-image-5.15.5-custom_5.15.5-1_amd64.deb